 The show_version() function is called by sudo when the user specifies the -V option.
-The plugin may display its version information to the user via the conversation() or plugin_printf() function using SUDO_CONV_INFO_MSG.
-If the user requests detailed version information, the verbose flag will be set.
+The plugin may display its version information to the user via the conversation() or plugin_printf() function using SUDO CONV INFO MSG.

 Returns 1 on success, 0 on failure, -1 if a general error occurred, or -2 if there was a usage error, although the return value is currently ignored.